Selective Address Mobility

 actually removed the address; it is normally false in steady state once the

-address is already absent. reason distinguishes explicit
+address is already absent. reason identifies the BGP provider-secondary

-projection.
+no-local-address projection.

 Inspecting Ownership

-MobilityPool status exposes two ownership views:
+MobilityPool status exposes one ownership view:

 Use routerctl mobility owners to inspect the control-plane table without